 The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in March 2016 and June 2015.
 The 1300D is a DSLR, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX100 IV) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony RX100 IV

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony RX100 IV.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (55 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the RX100 IV are weather-sealed.